bzminer/bzminer/README.md

     "verbosity": 2, // log level (0 = errors only, 1 = warnings, 2 = info (default), 3 = debug, 4 = network, 5 = trace (not available in release)

-    "update_frequency": 15000, // how often to log info (in milliseconds)
+    "update_frequency_ms": 15000, // how often to log info (in milliseconds). set to 0 to disable

+    "update_frequency_shares": 0, // how often to log info (in after x amount of shares). set to 0 to disable

     "avg_hr_ms": 30000, // time to average hashrate (ms).
 Higher time means more stable hashrate, lower time means more realtime